-Though known the country over for its independence, Texas has a few things in common with a majority of U.S. states: It has a cap on medical malpractice damages.
-As a result of this controversial law, the statute limits the actual amount of damages the plaintiff can receive even after they have proved that the defendant committed malpractice – and a jury has reached the same decision.
+Though known the country over for its independence, Texas has a few things in common with most other states in the country; it has a cap on medical malpractice damages.
+Because of this, it can be challenging for victims of medical malpractice to attain the fullest compensation to which they are entitled for any injuries or harm they’ve endured due to physician negligence.
 For more information on the Lonestar State’s caps on damages, please continue reading, then contact an experienced Harris County, Texas medical malpractice lawyer today.

 How does Texas cap damages in medical malpractice cases?

 The first thing you should understand is that the cap on damages in Texas only pertains to non-economic damages, not economic damages.
 For example, if an individual pursues a medical malpractice claim against a physician or a single healthcare institution, they may only receive a maximum of $250,000 on non-economic damages.
 If a person wants to sue multiple healthcare institutions, they can only receive a maximum of $500,000 in non-economic damages.

 Courts award non-economic damages to compensate the plaintiff for abstract losses that stem from their injury, including: